Skip to main content

 It is easy to hear "AI" and think immediately about chatbots and generated summaries.

-Recent Bank of England and FCA survey work shows AI adoption is already broad in UK financial services, especially in areas such as data analysis, fraud detection, operational efficiency, and controls, which helps explain why conversation review is moving from niche tooling into mainstream oversight design.
+Recent Bank of England and FCA survey work shows AI adoption is already broad in UK financial services, especially in areas such as data analysis, fraud detection, operational efficiency, and controls.

 Predictive AI Narrows the Haystack

+Predictive AI and generative AI solve different problems.
 Predictive models are good at finding, classifying, extracting, and scoring.

 In this workflow, that means identifying whether key topics were covered, surfacing the exact part of a call that needs review, or flagging a higher-risk case for human attention.

-Garry said a human reviewer can easily spend longer reviewing a call than the call itself takes, whereas topic identification can remove a large share of that effort by taking reviewers straight to the relevant passages.
+Manual call review is slow by design.
+A human reviewer can easily spend longer reviewing a call than the call itself takes, whereas topic identification can remove a large share of that effort by taking reviewers straight to the relevant passages.

+The practical gain is better triage.
 Instead of asking skilled reviewers to spend most of their day confirming that nothing went wrong, firms can concentrate human time on the cases most likely to matter.

 Generative AI Is Useful, but It Is Not a Control on Its Own